 - Plug the softener into your nearest power outlet and switch it on

 The user manual contains a detailed breakdown of the installation process, with pictures.
 You can also watch this video if you prefer video instructions.

 Once you’ve installed the system, you’ll need to complete the initial programming, adding information including your water hardness in GPG (grains per gallon), the clock setting, and the regeneration time.
 You can also adjust the salt efficiency setting later on (optional).

-It took us less than an hour to install and program the GE GXSF30V.
 Unless you’re really DIY adverse, you should find the installation process easy enough to do yourself.

 You can find information on installation, setup, and maintenance of the GE GXSF30V Softener in the below guide: